About Me

 Some career highlights along the way:

-• Senior Software Architect & Engineer at Teleios Systems
+- Senior Software Architect & Manager at Teleios Systems

 Around 2015, I stepped away from the tech industry to take on a new kind of challenge — leading my family companies as Managing Director.
 It turned out that years of thinking in systems, architectures, and teams translated surprisingly well to running a business.